Job and Internship Policies

 - Compensation (Compensation Policies)

 Organizations are required to use Handshake to collect resumes and other application documents for their postings.
-It is acceptable to require students to apply to the organization website in addition to Handshake, but there is no way to bypass resume submission though our system.
+It is acceptable to require students to apply to the organization website in addition to Handshake.
 If you require students to apply to the organization website in addition to Handshake, please be sure to include instructions in your job posting as well as the organization URL.

 The Career Center does not accept or post: